Methods list which effectively expands to all HTTP methods

 exact

-to use a glob expression which should be satisfied by the host of the incoming request (.
+: Uses a glob expression that the host of the incoming request must satisfy, with.

 ).regex

-to use a regular expression which should be satisfied by the host of the incoming request.
+: Uses a regular expression that the host of the incoming request must satisfy.

 value